scoulomb/soapui-docker/README.md

 - Deliver docker image with non reg (remove input volume mapping)
 - We could send report by email, this is possible by tweaking dockerfile or push report to a jfrog (remove output volume mapping)
+- use empty-dir volumes or pv?
+- Have a generic base image

 ## TODO